depthbomb/foxcli/README.md

 - Multi-level commands (like `user create`)
 - Global options that can appear anywhere in command invocation
 - Hooks to customize error handling
+- Pre-run and post-run hooks for commands

 foxcli is still very much in early development but certainly usable, in fact I am using it in a testdrive with my project [WinUtils](https://github.com/depthbomb/winutils)!

 Planned features include:

 - Counted arguments like `-vvv`

+Current limitations:

+- Only the pre-run and post-run command hooks furthest down the chain will be called

 # Installation